JessePeplinski/phaser-2d-solid-snake/documentation/prompts.md

 Please make two changes to the AI:
 1. The ! or the !? displays above the enemies head when they enter the low, medium or high alert.
 When there is no alert state, please remove the ! and the !? from the enemy.
 2. When returning back to the normal state, show the message above the enemy heads "Guess it was nothing..."

+# AI: Last known location
+The code I have for the AI searching the "last known" location is not working.
+I can points plot on the map, but then the AI does not attempt to visit the points.
+Instead, they remain in one location, and spin in a circle.

+Can you fix or simplify the search for the last known location?